University of Minnesota Appendix

 2. Criteria/Standards and Review: Each administrative or collegiate unit is to establish criteria and standards for promotion for academic professionals in classification groups in which promotion is possible.
 Criteria may vary between units for the same promotional class series dependent on specific position functions within each area.
 Each unit is also to establish review procedures to be followed.
 In general, procedures should include the following steps: (1) candidate prepares dossier; (2) department/unit head reviews dossier and makes recommendation; (3) dean/administrative unit reviews and makes final recommendation; (4) the employee's University appointment record in the Human Resources Management System (HRMS) is changed to reflect the promotion; and (5) documentation is forwarded to the employee's official personnel file within the Office of Human Resources.

-4. Promotion Denial: Employees with a complaint regarding promotion denial are directed to the Conflict Resolution Office and Board of Regents Policy: Conflict Resolution for Employees (PDF) and accompanying Administrative Policy: Conflict Resolution for Faculty, P&A, Civil Service, and Student Employees and Procedure: Conflict Resolution Procedures for Faculty, P&A, Civil Service, and Student Employee Complaints.
-In situations of claims of discrimination, employees are directed to the Conflict Resolution Office or the Equal Opportunity and Affirmative Action Office for assistance.
+3. Employees with a complaint regarding promotion denial are directed to the Conflict Resolution Office and Board of Regents Policy: Conflict Resolution Process for Employees and accompanying Administrative Policy: Conflict Resolution for Faculty, P&A, Civil Service, and Student Employees.
+In situations of claims of discrimination, employees are directed to the Equal Opportunity and Title IX Office for assistance.